DXC-0/linux-hdr-guide/README.md

 gamut-mapping=desaturate
 ```

-Replace the target-peak with the maximum peak brigtness of your screen (you can check monitor reference on [TFTcentral](https://tftcentral.co.uk/) or [RTINGS](https://www.rtings.com/monitor)
+Replace the target-peak with the maximum peak brigtness of your screen (you can check monitor reference on [TFTcentral](https://tftcentral.co.uk/) or [RTINGS](https://www.rtings.com/monitor) - If the whites are too bright or exaggerated, lower the value until you do not lose in constrast / detail.

 </br>